Concussions in sport: Prognosis

-Post-concussion syndrome
+Post-concussion syndrome / persisting symptoms after concussion

-There is the potential of post-concussion syndrome, defined as a set of symptoms that continue after a concussion is sustained.
-Post-concussion symptoms can be classified as physical, cognitive, emotional, and sleep symptoms.
+There is the potential of persisting symptoms after concussion (sometimes called post-concussion syndrome), defined as a set of symptoms that continue for more than 4 weeks a concussion is sustained.
+Persisting symptoms can be classified as physical, cognitive, emotional, and sleep symptoms.
 Physical symptoms include headache, nausea, and vomiting.
 Athletes may experience cognitive symptoms that include speaking slowly, difficulty remembering and concentrating.
 Emotional and sleep symptoms include irritability, sadness, drowsiness, and trouble falling asleep.

 Second-impact syndrome

 Ignoring concussions makes athletes more vulnerable to incurring further head trauma, stressing the importance of rigorous concussion testing protocols in professional sports.
 Subsequent impact can cause a rare condition known as second-impact syndrome, which can result in severe injury or death.
 Second-impact syndrome is a result of a second head injury before the brain has adequate time to heal between concussions.
 It typically give signs and symptoms of a post-concussion syndrome (visual, motor, or sensory abnormalities and difficulties with cognitive processes).
 Even minor repeated head blow may result in malignant cerebral edema and even death.
 Nonetheless, second-impact syndrome is an infrequent finding, predominately involving young athletes, and only rarely is fatal.